-Sometimes during winter, and even spring, we're all just a little jealous of the animals who hibernate through the worst of the weather.
+Sometimes during winter, we're all just a little jealous of the animals who hibernate through the worst of the weather.

 Desperate times call for desperate measures and we found this seriously robust Irish recipe on the Irish food board, Bord Bia’s, site.